TrellixVulnTeam/swahilipython_SCMU/Doc/library/xml.dom.pulldom.rst

 .. class:: PullDom(documentFactory=None)

-   Subclass of :class:`xml.sax.handler.ContentHandler`.
+   Subkundi of :class:`xml.sax.handler.ContentHandler`.

 .. class:: SAX2DOM(documentFactory=None)

-   Subclass of :class:`xml.sax.handler.ContentHandler`.
+   Subkundi of :class:`xml.sax.handler.ContentHandler`.

 .. function:: parse(stream_or_string, parser=None, bufsize=None)

-   Return a :class:`DOMEventStream` from the given input. *stream_or_string* may be either a file name, or a file-like object. *parser*, if given, must be an :class:`~xml.sax.xmlreader.XMLReader` object.
+   Return a :class:`DOMEventStream` kutoka the given input. *stream_or_string* may be either a file name, or a file-like object. *parser*, if given, must be an :class:`~xml.sax.xmlreader.XMLReader` object.
 This function will change the document handler of the